-Outage statistics of generating units are maintained for twelve outage states ranging from unit "full available" to "full out".
-PRISM cannot yet specifically model these partial outages.
+Outage statistics of generating units are reported ranging from unit "full available" to "full out".
+PRISM cannot yet specifically model partial outages.
 (MARS can specifically model these partial outages.)
 The PRISM solution to this limitation is the use of a modified two-state representation for partial outages.
-This modified two-state representation is based on the 12 partial outage states reported in the GADS event data for each unit.
+This modified two-state representation is based on GADS event data for each unit.
 A capacity variance for each unit is inputted.
-This variance is used by PRISM to modify both the unit capacity and the effective equivalent demand forced outage rate to provide a statistically accurate representation of the reported 12 partial outage states.
+This variance is used by PRISM to modify both the unit capacity and the effective equivalent demand forced outage rate to provide a statistically accurate representation of partial outages.
 PRISM still only models a unit either full available or full out, but with the modified capacity the effect of partial outages is captured.
 The result is a significantly better representation of system reliability than would be provided by a strictly two-state model that does not consider partial outage events (see Manual 22's Section 3, Item C and Item E).

-After scheduling planned maintenance, PRISM calculates a cumulative capacity probability table for every week of the year based on the units which are not scheduled on a planned outage.
+After scheduling planned maintenance, PRISM calculates a cumulative capacity probability table for every week of the year, except for the winter peak week, based on the units which are not scheduled on a planned outage.
 This table shows the probability of different amounts of capacity being available (i.e. not on a forced outage) typically in increments of 10 MW.
 PRISM then calculates the system loss of load probability for each load level using the available reserves and the cumulative capacity probability table.
 Each of the daily load levels has an associated probability of occurring and that factor is applied to each daily load level.
 (See discussion concerning 21 points in the load model section.)
 The probability of available capacity being less than "the installed capacity less planned outages minus load" multiplied by the load's probability of occurring is the loss of load probability for that load level.
 The determination of the cumulative capacity probability table for a system as large as PJM uses the largest portion of the solution time in PRISM.